 “I want to say that I was very moved by your story since I’m a guitarist when I’m not doing engineering lol.
 You really pulled a rabbit out of the hat which normally would be just another boring wait at the airport.
 You really macgyvered that situation!”

-The fictional MacGyver had an extraordinary knack for unconventional problem solving: “If you hear people say they ‘MacGyvered’ something, it means they came up with a creative solution, possibly using everyday items such as duct tape or a Swiss Army knife.”
+The fictitious MacGyver had an extraordinary knack for unconventional problem solving: “If you hear people say they ‘MacGyvered’ something, it means they came up with a creative solution, possibly using everyday items such as duct tape or a Swiss Army knife.”

 Mike’s comment is one of the most unique compliments I’ve ever received.
 And on National Compliment Day, which just so happens to have been yesterday, January 24th.

 I love this ancient proverb:

 Death and life are in the power of the tongue, and those who love it will eat its fruit. – Proverbs 18:21

 We humans have the power to speak life and courage to each other.
 Or we can speak death and hopelessness—our words are that brawny.